 [H1] Case Study

 In this chapter, we continue with the medical foster home (MFH) example that we first discussed in chapter 11.
 In that chapter, multivariate regression was used to predict cost of care—a continuous variable.
 In the current chapter, the dependent variable is participation in the MFH program, a binary variable.
 The independent variables include six-month survival, age, gender, and 249 covariates measuring the resident’s medical history prior to admission.
 Data were collected from 2008 to 2015.
-Residents without their year of birth, who were less than 40 (younger and older populations differ in their utilization), who had fewer than 365 days of follow up, or who had negative costs were excluded from the data.
+Residents without their year of birth, who were less than 40 (younger and older populations differ in their utilization), who had fewer than 365 days of follow-up, or who had negative costs were excluded from the data.
 Medical history was organized into diagnostic categories following the Clinical Classification Software (CSS) of the Agency for Healthcare Research and Quality.

-In the chapter in ordinary regression, we considered whether MFH programs save money.
+In chapter 11, we considered whether MFH programs save money.
 In this chapter, we ask whether specific subgroups of patients are more likely to seek placement in an MFH.
 Residents who select one of these facilities may be different from residents who remain in the nursing home.
 For example, community homes may refuse to accept residents who are disruptive.
 In addition, sick residents may be less likely to change from nursing home.
-Residents in an MFH to residents may not be equivalent to those in a nursing home, unless we are comparing the same types of patients across the two programs.
+Residents in an MFH may not be equivalent to those in a nursing home, unless we are comparing the same types of patients across the two programs.
 At a minimum, we would expect the residents in both programs to have the same medical history.

 Data from electronic health records are observational.
 In general, when judging based on observational data, participants and nonparticipants in a program would differ in many characteristics.
 The possibility of confounding among the variables rules out a simple comparison of mean cost for program participants and nonparticipants.
 Chapter 12 introduces the concept of propensity scoring so that treated and untreated patients have the same patterns of covariates.
 Propensity scoring reduces differences between MFH and nursing home patients by weighting the cases so that the two groups have similar medical histories.
 In this chapter, we use logistic regression to create an index of patients’ propensity to participate in treatment, then use this index to remove confounding in observational data.